andres-fr/python3-template/README.md

-# Deployment:
+# Build and Deploy:

 ### Tagging:

 Once we reach a given milestone, we can label that specific commit with a version tag (like `v1.0.13`).
 The basics are discussed here: `https://git-scm.com/book/en/v2/Git-Basics-Tagging`.
-Especially, **note that tags have to be explicitly included in the push**: `git push --follow-tags`.
-If you want this to be the default behaviour, call `git config --global push.followTags true`, after that every regular `git push` will also push all the valid existing tags.
-This project assumes that tags are implicitly pushed.
+Especially, **note that tags have to be explicitly included in the push**: `git push --follow-tags`, otherwise, they won't be sent to the server.
+If you want this to be the default behaviour (as assumed in this project), call `git config --global push.followTags true`, after that every regular `git push` will also push all the valid existing tags.

-There are different ways of handling the tag system, the `git`CLI and `gitpython` being very popular among them.
+There are different ways of handling the tag system, the `git` CLI and `gitpython` being very popular among them.
 Since we want here very specific functionality, we use the `bump2version` third-party library: It allows to automatically increment and set the version tag following semantic versioning (see `https://semver.org/`), which is highly encouraged.
 It works as follows:

 * The `.bumpversion.cfg` file holds the current version and the configuration.
 * Calling `bump2version <ADVANCE>` will automatically update the version in the `.bumpversion.cfg` and `setup.py` files, and add the corresponding tag to the git repo.
 The `<ADVANCE>` parameter can be either **major**, **minor**, or **patch**.

-So we just need to start our repo by setting the desired version in the config file (usually `0.1.0`), and then commit normally.
+So we just need to start our repo by setting the desired version in the `.bumpversion.cfg` file (usually `0.1.0`), and then commit normally.
 The process of adding a tag will be something like:

 ```
 # after finished making all changes and saving all files (to avoid 'Git working directory is not clean' error):
 git add . # or whatever you want to add
 git commit -m "finished implementing the last feature we needed"
 bump2version major
-git push
 ```

-The commit will be processed normally, and the tag will automatically appear under the GitHub *Releases* tab, holding a snapshot of the current repo's state as `.zip` and `.tar.gz`.
+After `bump2version`, doing a `git push` will send the commit to the server as usual, and the tag will automatically appear under the GitHub *Releases* tab, holding a snapshot of the current repo's state as `.zip` and `.tar.gz`.

-### Packaging and Local Install:
+### Build and Local Install:

-The `setup.py` script will automatically detect a tag pointing to the latest commit, and build the package in *source dist* (`sdist`) and *wheel* forms.
-The package will be in the `dist` directory, and some files will be generated into the `build` directory too. **Important**: remember to adapt the global variables in the script to your repo's needs.
+The `setup.py` script will build the package in *source dist* (`sdist`) and *wheel* forms.
+The package will be in the `dist` directory, and some files will be generated into the `build` directory too. **Important**: remember to adapt the variables in the `setup` function call to your repo's needs (except `version`, which as we seen is handled by `bump2version`).

 ```
 # optionally clean cache to prevent side effects